 This coffee is very special for CONTRABEAN as it represents a coffee from our first trip to Origin.
 In February 2017, Jude and I spent a wonderful 4 days on the farm.
 We explored the farm and the nature reserve, and toured the region visiting a number of old, traditional, and new, modern coffee mills.
 Two Birds is in the process of building their own wet mill at the farm so that they can have greater control over the milling process, and ultimately the quality of their coffee.

 Coffee farming in this part of Guatemala dates back to the mid-1800s.
 When Ana and her family inherited the farm from Ana's Dad, they began the journey towards organic certification.
 After many years of hard work they received their organic certification prior to the 2015/2016 harvest.
-They received the Bird Friendly certification in time for the current 2016/2017.
+Regretably, the administrative costs associated with the organic certification was too costly to mainatin; however they maintain their organic practices.
+They received the Bird Friendly certification in time for the current 2016.

 La Esperanza also has MAYACERT "Con Manos de Mujer" (With Hands of Women) certification.
 This protocol promotes social responsibility, product quality and gender equity.The farm collaborates with women, providing work opportunities and training and working with their communities on socio-economic and environmental initiatives.
 With each year, their dedication and hard work has resulted in nicer and nicer coffee.
 This years coffee is really good.